'Political paralysis': Lebanese patriarch points at Shi'ite leaders for cabinet delay | Politics

 Lebanon's top Christian cleric took a swipe at leaders of the Shi'ite Muslim community on Sunday for making demands he said were blocking the formation of a new government and causing political paralysis in a nation in deep crisis.

-A French roadmap for Lebanon includes the swift resumption of talks with the International Monetary Fund, a first step to helping deal with a mountain of debt and fix Lebanon's broken banking sector.
-But it first needs a government.
-(Writing by Edmund Blair; Editing by Alex Richardson)
+A French roadmap for Lebanon includes the swift resumption of talks with the International Monetary Fund, as a first step for a new government to deal with a mountain of debt and fix the broken Lebanese banking sector.

 ALSO READ